 Before they could leave, Celes stopped Locke from going out, as she was now hoping to talk, but he just shunned her and walked away, the idiot.
 Terra paused, started to go towards Celes, before Celes fled once again.
 Wow, these people.
 You can see what I meant earlier when I said that some of these initially arbitrary plots (Locke distrusting Celes for all of five critical seconds) can lead to believable scenarios in their own right, even if I’m upset at the seed.

-After outfitting Shadow with all the new good stuff, we went to the town of Thamasa at the east end of the continent, where we finally bought Sprint Shoes and some Earth-absorbing Gaia Gear for much of the party.
+After outfitting Shadow with all the new good stuff, we went to the town of Thamasa at the east end of the continent, where we bought Earth-absorbing Gaia Gear for much of the party, and also finally snapped up some Sprint Shoes.
 The innkeeper was overcharging strangers 1500 gil a night, but we had already gotten some rest before heading out on the ship, so that wasn’t an immediate problem.
 Instead, we started our investigation, finding a little kid blocking a large house that was definitely not suspicious at all.
 The town elder denied any rumour of magic on his island, and we learned there had been rumours about magic users lingering there for years, something we probably should have been told about on the way in.

 Strago tries a few weak excuses for his granddaughter’s statement.
 Our characters decided not to press the issue and to continue investigating, but Kyle and I were flat out of leads.
-We finally had to rely on the iOS version’s new hint feature to tell us we were supposed to go back to the overpriced inn, which was without explanation charging only 1 GP.
+We finally had to rely on the iOS version’s new hint feature (a feature that mostly exists to remind you of your objective if you come back to the game after a long period, but can do this too) to tell us we were supposed to go back to the overpriced inn, which was without explanation charging only 1 GP.
 I don’t think we can be blamed for that mix-up, honestly.
 Kyle spoke for me: “[A free inn] is possible trouble, but dropping to 1 GP from 1500 gets me shaking.”
 While the price drop was obviously there to encourage you to stay for the night, we never did get an in-universe explanation for the price change.
 Ah, Kyle’s Law.

 Naturally, something happened in the middle of the night: namely, Strago came in barking “Relm… she’s…! […] She was on fire… and then it caught the neighbor’s house on fire…” Wow, that’s a hell of a way to start a story!
 Strago admits he’s probably distressed and confused at this point, which is fair because his story doesn’t match up with the actual events at all.
 The party follows him out, except for Shadow, who selfishly stays inside until he realizes Interceptor is gone, though he doesn’t rejoin the party immediately.